 333 W. Pershing, P5–6503

 Kansas City, MO 64108 Identify all returns and claims for refund by writing “Iraq—KIA,” “Enduring Freedom—KIA,” “Kosovo Operation—KIA,” “Desert Storm—KIA,” or “Former Yugoslavia—KIA” in bold letters on the top of page 1 of the return or claim.
-On Forms 1040 and 1040X, write the same phrase on the line for total tax.
+On the applicable return, write the same phrase on the line for total tax.
 If the individual was killed in a terrorist or military action, put “KITA” on the front of the return and on the line for total tax.
 Include an attachment showing the computation of the decedent's tax liability and a computation of the amount to be forgiven.
 On joint returns, make an allocation of the tax as described below under Joint returns.
 If you cannot make a proper allocation, attach a statement of all income and deductions allocable to each spouse and the IRS will make the proper allocation.
 You must attach Form 1310 to all returns and claims for refund.
-However, for exceptions to filing Form 1310, see Form 1310 under Refund, earlier.
+However, for exceptions to filing Form 1310, see Form 1310.
+Statement of Person Claiming Refund Due a Deceased Taxpayer, under Refund, earlier.
 You must also attach proof of death that includes a statement that the individual was a U.S. employee on the date of injury and on the date of death and died as the result of a military or terrorist action.
 For military and civilian employees of the Department of Defense, attach DD Form 1300, Report of Casualty.
 For other U.S. civilian employees killed in the United States, attach a death certificate and a certification (letter) from the federal employer.
 For other U.S. civilian employees killed overseas, attach a certification from the Department of State.
 If you do not have enough tax information to file a timely claim for refund, you can suspend the period for filing a claim by filing Form 1040X.
 Attach Form 1310, any required documentation currently available, and a statement that you will file an amended claim as soon as you have the required tax information.